 The cyber-attacks that recently targeted key infrastructure across the world show that we are going to need to invest more heavily in information security.
 In the past two years the Commission has driven action to counter radicalisation, including online.

-With a new law on security of network and information systems adopted in July 2016, the Commission has laid the groundwork for improved EU level cooperation and cyber-resilience.
-By September 2017, the Commission will also review the EU's Cybersecurity Strategy and the mandate of the European Union Agency for Network and Information Security.
+With a new law on security of network and information systems adopted in July 2016, the Commission has laid the groundwork for improved EU level cooperation and cyberresilience.